 Launching an instance from the AMI would get you back the terminated instance and its data.
 This works because the AMI is created from the snapshot of deleted EC2 instance volume.

 Amazon EC2 service helps you run the servers without having the need to determine, install, and manage the hardware.
 In simple steps, you can create EC2 instance.

 However, if by any chance, you’ve deleted or terminated your EC2 instance, you may never be able to restore it.
-You can restore a deleted EC2 instance, if you’ve attached your EC2 instance with EBS volume and have snapshot as a backup of the volume.
+You can restore a deleted EC2 instance if you’ve attached your EC2 instance with EBS volume and have a snapshot as a backup of the volume.
 From this backup, you can create a new image and use it to launch an instance.